 Interested in exploring Baptism for yourself or for your child?
 Wonderful!
 Here is some introductory information that might be helpful.
-Next step?
+What is the next step?
 Contact our Minister, the Rev. Alton J. Ruff.
 He would be happy to speak to you!

 What is Baptism?